Marine wildlife recovery centre in the Balearic Islands

 This team is also responsible for coordinating and developing the Head Starting programme for turtles born from nests found in the Balearic Islands, as well as in other autonomous communities in Spain.
 The main objective of this project is to raise the hatchlings in a controlled manner and, approximately 11 months later, release them into the marine environment.
 In this way, by entering the sea at a considerably larger size and weight, their conditions are more favourable, increasing their probability of survival and facilitating their development towards adulthood and reproduction.

-The collaborating centres for the Head Starting Programme to date have been the Palma Aquarium Foundation (Balearic Islands), the Cabrera National Park Visitor Centre (Balearic Islands), the CRAM (Catalonia), the Oceanogràfic (Valencia) and the Seville Aquarium (Seville).
+The collaborating centres for the Head Starting Programme to date have been the Palma Aquarium Foundation (Balearic Islands), the Cabrera National Park Visitor Centre (Balearic Islands), the CRAM (Catalonia), the Oceanogràfic (Valencia) and the Seville Aquarium (Andalusia).

 AWARENESS CAMPAIGN FOR THE DETECTION OF SEA TURTLE NESTS